MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Software add-ins and their settings​.

+#### Excel.AddinDefinedFunction.CustomFunctionsAllInOne

+Collects information about runtime behavior of custom add-in functions.
+Maintains counters of execution attempts, successful completions, infrastructure errors, and user code errors.
+This is used to identify reliability issues in the product and fix user-impacting problems.

+The following fields are collected:

+- **AsyncBegin** - number of async functions that begin

+- **AsyncEndAddinError** - number of async functions that end in error

+- **AsyncEndInfraFailure** - number of async functions that end with in infra failure

+- **AsyncEndSuccess** - number of async functions that end successfully

+- **AsyncRemoveCancel** - number of async functions that were canceled

+- **AsyncRemoveRecycle** - number of async functions that were removed due to recycle

+- **StreamingCycles1** - streaming cycle counter

 #### Office.Extensibility.AppCommands.AppCmdProjectionStatus

 Collects information to track which Office add-in installations successfully updated the ribbon vs failed.